 - Embrace the present.
 One of the trappings of looking too far ahead and too much in the past is missing out on the current moment.
 After two long years, Emily’s divorce was finalized.
 The abusive relationship that lasted over 10 years had finally come to an end.
 She decided to mark the moment by spending a few days alone at the beach.
 This gave her time to rejuvenate after a long battle and embrace her new future.
 By living in the moment and allowing her emotions to flow, Emily felt rested and encouraged.

 - Learn from the past.
 In every situation, there are opportunities for growth.
 One of the best ways is to reflect on the past and learn from any mistakes, failures, or missed opportunities.
 While on the beach, Emily took a couple of hours to ponder her missteps.
 She discovered that she often did not ask for guidance from others and instead tried to do things on her own.
 This was one of the contributing factors in her unknowingly entering an abusive relationship.
 So she set a new intention of getting feedback from her closest friends on a regular basis.

 - Set new goals.
 Sally recognized that she needed her own goals, rather than her parent’s goals for her, about her life.
 When she sat down to write them out, she realized that she hated her major and did not want to work in the profession for which she had a diploma.
-She also made a decision to live somewhere other than her hometown.
-After spending some time searching her heart, she discover that she wanted to travel and decided to become a flight attendant.
-While this was not her final profession, Sally saw this position as good stepping stone to other opportunities.
+She also decided to live somewhere other than her hometown.
+After spending some time searching her heart, she discovers that she wanted to travel and decided to become a flight attendant.
+While this was not her final profession, Sally saw this position as a good stepping stone to other opportunities.

 So how will you transition from one life phase into the other?
 Good transitions tend to make way for other positive shifts in the future.
 Once it is done successfully, more than likely you will not want it done any other way in the future.